Opata people: 20th century

-In 1902, American anthropologist Ales Hrdlicka, estimated the number of full-blood Opatas at 500 to 600.
-Another anthropologist, Carl Lumholtz, commented that the Opatas had “lost their language, religion, and traditions, dress like the Mexicans, and in appearance are in no way distinguishable from the laboring class of Mexico with which they are thoroughly merged through frequent intermarriage.”
+In 1902, American anthropologist Ales Hrdlicka, estimated the number of "pure-blooded individuals" among the Opatas at 500 to 600.
+Another anthropologist, Carl Lumholtz, commented that the Opatas had "lost their language, religion, and traditions, dress like the Mexicans, and in appearance are in no way distinguishable from the laboring class of Mexico with which they are thoroughly merged through frequent intermarriage."

+21st century

+In the 21st century, Arizona and Sonora residents identifying as Opata, among other Mexican Indigenous communities, began seeking recognition.
+In 2014, an Opata man, Roy Cook, and founder of the California Indian Education site was named an American Indian Heritage Month Local Hero by KPBS.
+In 2018, the town of Bacanora, whose name's etymology is derived from the Opata language, promoted the continuation of traditional Opata cultivation an processong of agave for regional liquor.